Adam3852/UserBackupper/README.md

 # UserBackupper
-My first tool...
-I tried my best on this one...
-Basically, it's a Users Backupper to, well... backup your Users Folder.
+A simple tool for backupping your Users folder.
 # Usage
-NOTE : Run the program from the Start menu.
-I tried to run it from Setup but there was an error.
-So I removed the option.
-When you start the program, a message will warn you if you have enough storage to backup.
-Press CTRL-C or close to abort.
-Then, the program will try (with administrative privileges) to backup your Users folder to C:.
+The tool will ask you which path you want to save in.
+Then, the program will try to backup every user with everything* that they have (AppData, Desktop, Downloads, etc.).
+*SOME folders/files/users may NOT be backed up because of permissions.